O-C-R/intotheokavango/README.md

 - startDate and endDate
 - geoBounds (upper left (NW), lower right (SE): lon_1,lat_1,lon_2,lat_2.
 So Okavango is something like 20,-17,26,-22

+Can also do expeditionDay=N for the 24 hour period N days after the expedition start date specified in the config

 By default, returns the first 100 results. add `limit=N` for more.
 Sorted in ascending order by t_utc.
 To reverse, use `order=descending`.